 What is your first impression when you look at an image?
 The photo-card of a painting for example?

-I had to chose among 10 cards.
-Picking up my favorite I read at the back : ‘Melanie and Me Swimming’ by Michael Andrews, from Tate.
+I was asked to choose one out of 10 cards.
+I picked up my favorite and I read at the back : ‘Melanie and Me Swimming’ by Michael Andrews, from Tate.

-It was the only information available before writing the short text below:
+This was what I knew information before I started writing the short text below:

 We had our drinks on the terrace above the rocks.
-The moon came out late, a full moon; that’s why we had our drinks on the terrace in the first place.
-Because of the full moon.
+The moon came out, a full moon; that’s why we had our drinks on the terrace in the first place.
+To watch the full moon.

 Peter suggested after the second glass of white wine, “Shall we walk to the rocks Melanie?”

-“Let me help you Melanie,” he said, Peter – and his voice is so warm and melodic I could not resist.
+“Let me help you Melanie,” he said, Peter – and his voice, so warm and melodic – I can not resist.

 “Yes,” I let my long dress fall off my body on the rocks.
 I followed him in the water.
 When I realized it was deep, I panicked.